havemaps/hmwt-documentation/README.md

 - [GitHub account](https://github.com/)
 - [GitHub Desktop](https://desktop.github.com/)
 - [Atom text editor](https://atom.io/)
-- [Firefox](https://www.mozilla.org/en-US/firefox/new/) and/or [Chrome](https://www.google.com/chrome/) web browsers--I like viewing and testing the map in different browsers
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/) and/or [Chrome](https://www.google.com/chrome/) web browsers--I like viewing and testing the map in multiple browsers
 - [Google account](https://support.google.com/accounts/answer/27441?hl=en) (i.e., Gmail account)
 - Google Sheets, Excel, or another spreadsheet editor
 - Access to command line such as Terminal (MacOS)
 - Optional: website.
 If using WordPress, a business account and iFrame plugin are required.

 ## Create a GitHub repository
-1. Go to github.com and login.
+1. Go to [github.com](https://github.com/) and login.
 Create a new account if needed.

 2. Next to **Repositories** click **New** to create a new repository.
 Provide a name at a minimum.
 Fill out the information.
 A license is not required, but I Like to use [Creative Commons](https://creativecommons.org/)